 To perform Windows patch management using Patch Manager Plus, follow the steps below:

-Windows patch management system refers to the process of identifying the missing Windows patches in your network, testing them, and deploying them to the required systems.
+Windows patch management software is a specialized patch management solution that streamlines the process of identifying the missing Windows patches in your network, testing, approving and deploying them to the required systems.

 Windows Update refers to the process of applying the latest Windows Feature Packs, Cumulative Updates, Rollups, and all other updates to the Windows systems.